Ripped abs are the hallmark of a lean, muscular body. It is not necessarily a sign of elite fitness, but rather very low body fat.

 However, having a 6 pack is not just for 20-something genetic freaks.
 Anyone can get there, it just takes some consistent effort and dietary discipline.

-If you are middle-aged or older and busy with a career, you can still follow these 5 steps to achieve a 6 pack.
+If you are middle-aged or older and busy with a career, you can still follow these 5 steps to achieve a 6-pack.
 The fundamentals are the same, no matter your age.
 You will see many other benefits as well, such as improved core strength which greatly improves your lower back health.

 It is a very common misconception that to achieve a 6-pack, the most critical thing is doing thousands of crunches.
-It is just not the case, so make sure your effort and focus is pointed in the right direction.
+It is just not the case, so make sure your effort and focus is pointed in the right direction!

-- 80% Clean, nutritious diet
+- 90% Clean, nutritious diet

-The reason diet is so important is that to get ripped abs you must be around 10% body fat, no way around it.
-Forget BMI, it is truly worthless if you are a fitness buff with a lean, muscular build.
+The reason diet is so important is that to get ripped abs, you must be around 10-12% body fat, no way around it.
+Forget BMI, as it can be very inaccurate if you are a fitness buff with a lean, muscular build.

-Step #1 – Protein With Every Meal
+STEP #1: Protein With Every Meal

 Try to eat at least some protein with every meal, and there are two reasons for this:

-Protein is the most important micronutrient you can eat to build lean muscle and develop ripped abs.
+- Protein is the most important micronutrient you can eat to build lean muscle and develop ripped abs.

 Some great lean proteins to have with every meal: